JoelwMulongo/Meteorological-department/README.md

-# Meteorological-department
+# Weather App
-Weather forecast
+Weather App
-Get the weather details by simply inputting the name of the town then enter button
+Shows the weather details by simply inputting the name of the town then enter button